Antique (Pioneer) Plates

 Purple Heart recipient license plates have a distinctive purple heart symbol on them in place of the county number.
 A veteran who was an official recipient of the U.S. military purple heart award may apply for the special license plates for motor vehicles owned by him.
 The application is made to the Department of Transportation.
 When accepted, the plates are sent to the county of the owner's residence.

 The county treasurer will issue and renew these plates in the same manner and for the same fees as regular license plates.
 Since no county number is on the plate, the county designator is "PH".
-If the applicant qualifies, he may also apply to the veteran's commission for a special veteran's sticker that can be affixed to the plate.
-However, the regular renewal sticker from the county must also be affixed from year to year to validate the plate.
+The regular renewal sticker from the county must be affixed from year to year to validate the plate.

 Purple Heart Plate Application